Student Employment

 • Perform analysis, calculations, verifications, and prepare written summaries

-• Examine accounts, research discrepancies, and reconcile balances
+• Examine accounts, research, inspect for discrepancies, and reconcile balances

-• Review files and records to resolve discrepancies related to various transactions
+• Review files and databases to resolve discrepancies related to various transactions

 • Assist in coordinating with other departments to obtain information and to resolve numerous questions related to various transactions